 In the U.S., it requires nearly 780 million pounds of pesticides and 4.2 trillion gallons of water each year on roughly 30 million acres of cropland to grow that food that is eventually sent to landfills (Conrad et al., 2018).
 That’s larger than the land area of Pennsylvania!
 If we account for food waste globally, we’re talking cropland the size of China (Food Loss + Waste Protocol 2016).
-These startling inefficiencies in our global food system also result in 8% of global greenhouse gas emissions, making food waste a significant contributor to climate change (UN FAO 2013).
+Recently, Project Drawdown recognized reducing food waste as the number one solution to reduce greenhouse gas emissions in the atmosphere, estimating that it would prevent 87-95 gigatons of greenhouse gas emissions and thereby be significant in mitigating climate change.

 With growing awareness of the size and implications of the food waste problem, researchers, policymakers, and industry leaders are pushing for change to align with the United Nations Sustainable Development Goals, which specifically address food waste in Target 12.3: “By 2030, [we must] halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.”
 Beyond public policy goals, there are also strong economic incentives for addressing food waste worldwide.
 The global full costs of food wastage amount to about 2.6 trillion USD per year, including $700 billion of environmental costs and $900 billion of social costs (FAO 2020).
 Consumers are hardly spared from these losses, which equate to roughly $1,500 each year that a family of four in the United States spends on food that gets tossed (USDA 2014).

 One thing is certain: there is no silver bullet solution to the food waste challenge.
 The problem spans across the global food system and includes all of us.
 At Apeel Sciences, we’re focused on technological innovations that can address waste in the food supply chain - whether at home with you, in transport from the farm, or even at the farm level.
 Apeel works to reduce food waste using our plant-derived technology that extends the shelf-life of fresh fruits and vegetables.
 We’ve already helped our retail partner, Harps, to reduce avocado waste by 50%!